Written by Karen, who blogs at Big Adventures for Little Feet.

-The exciting part about traveling in Croatia is that food and dining out is relatively inexpensive especially compared with other European destinations.
-While you can expect to pay a lot more in the hot spots like Lapad or Dubrovnik you can generally find excellent quality affordable restaurants in Croatia, particularly if you wander the laneways tucked away from the public promenades.
+The exciting part about traveling in Croatia is that food and dining out are relatively inexpensive, especially with other European destinations.
+While you can expect to pay a lot more in the hot spots like Lapad or Dubrovnik, you can generally find excellent quality affordable restaurants in Croatia, particularly if you wander the laneways tucked away from the public promenades.
 Even better is that families are always welcomed happily.

 Self-catering is also very easy in Croatia and can keep your budget down.
-With many of the holiday rentals providing kitchens, and supermarkets always within walking distance, this is a great option for families.
+With many of the holiday rentals providing kitchens and supermarkets within walking distance, this is an excellent option for families.